neu-se/CS4530-CS5500-Spring-2021/assignments/hw1.md

 ### Change Log
 * 1/24: Updated handout file to copy `.env.example` to `.env`.
 If you already have the handout, you can fix yours by copying the file `.env.example` to `.env`.
 If you download the handout now, it will already be in position. - JSB
-* 1/26: Update broken link to style guide in part 3 rubric
+* 1/26: Update broken link to style guide in part 3 rubric - JSB
+* 1/27: Clarify that `roomJoinHandler` and `roomSubscriptionHandler` should not "be treated as classes," but more precisely, that you should create a CRC card for each, even though they are not classes. - JSB

 ## Part 1: Documenting the design